fresh2dev/ShinyStudio/README.md

 Desktop](https://www.docker.com/products/docker-desktop) (for Mac and Windows).

-> Note: when upgrading ShinyStudio, setup from scratch and migrate
+> Note: when upgrading ShinyStudio, please setup from scratch and
-> existing content/settings afterward.
+> migrate existing content/settings afterward.

-The instructions below assume a functional instance of Docker.

 > Note: Setup must be run as a non-root user.